 We want you to have a good experience accessing our services and have the following help and support in place including:

-A dedicated Learning Disability Nurse called Jayne who you can contact on 07989 446998 before you come into hospital.
+Our dedicated Learning Disability Nurses that you can contact before you come into hospital:

 A care passport for you and a family member / carer to complete.

 Easy to read patient information leaflets (click here)

 Our Acute Liaison Nurses across South Tyneside and Sunderland provide extra support to people with learning disabilities when they come to hospital.

 Your care passport looks like this

 You can download the care passport from the Sunderland Action for Health website (click here).